Jkdxbns/Autonomous-Drone/README.md

 ## 🗓️ 5-Month Development Roadmap

+### TIMELINE
+**Phase I**: October 26 to December 26 --> Drone incomplete.
+**Phase II**: December 27 to _Ongoing_ --> _TBA_.

 ### **Month 1 — Phase I : Proof of Concept**

-> Working prototype of the drone, arm, and Android app.
+> Working prototype of the arm, and Android app.

-* Establish Jetson↔STM32 UART communication
+* Establish ~~Jetson↔STM32 UART communication~~ Application to Bluetooth Module communication
-* Implement basic flight & arm movements (hover, rotate and land for drone | set-2-positions for arm)
+* Implement ~~basic flight~~ & arm movements (~~hover, rotate and land for drone~~ | set positions for arm) arm is not controlled using IK equations
-* Android app → server → ~~Jetson → STM~~ Bluetooth | communication chain over HTTP + WireGuard
+* Android app → server → ~~Jetson → STM~~ Bluetooth | communication chain over HTTP + ~~WireGuard~~
 * Validate IMU / ~~LiDAR / Optical Flow~~ sensor readings
+ISSUES:
+1. Jetson to STM32 was never tested as the app never sent data to jetson from server so even if the communication worked the system would not have.
+2. Drone control failed as 1 of the ESC burned down and caused the delay in testing
+3. Arm movement are almost perfect, need a little tuning, arduino code provided under and working video proof
 ---

 ### **Month 2 — Phase II : Secure Voice AI Integration**

 > Add voice control, AI perception, and ROS 2 integration.

-* On-device wake-word + 2FA confirmation
 * Multi-device server connections (phone / laptop / Jetson)
 * VIO SLAM + object detection pipelines
 * STM32 + Arduino UNO watchdog co-testing
 * ROS 2 Humble stack setup for telemetry and visualization
+ISSUES:
 ---

 ### **Month 3 — Phase III : Object Pick & Outdoor Navigation**